pharbst/How-to-OpenVPN/README.md

 the root_ca is a certificate authority to create certificates and also certificate authoritys
 the intermediate could also create certificate authoritys but is mainly used to create client and server certificates
 every certificate needs a private key to work this privat key should be always kept save and never be shared
-to create our root_ca.crt we first need to create a privat key which is the root of our selfsigned trustchain so store is save maybe offline on a seperate harddrive or thumbstick
+to create our root_ca.crt we first need to create a privat key which is the root of our selfsigned trustchain so store is save
-&emsp;&emsp;but be aware that thumbdrives looses their data when left unplugged for several years even hard drives loose data after 10 years without power
+the same appies for the intermediate privat key
 ```bash
 openssl genpkey -algorithm RSA -out private_key.key -pkeyopt rsa_keygen_bits:4096
 ```